 The roar of industry is a key part of any telling of the history of Wales.
 From valleys producing lucrative supplies of limestone and ore during the Industrial Revolution to the peak of coal mining little more than a century ago, it’s an immense part of the country’s past which will never be forgotten.

-It’s hard to think of many experiences as a trip to one of the old mines – visit Big Pit, the National Coal Mining Museum, the abandoned Silver Mountain Experience or the quarry home of the National Slate Museum to see authentic, inspiring living history.
+It’s hard to think of many experiences as a trip to one of the old mines – visit Big Pit National Coal Museum, which is part of the Blaenavon Industrial Landscape UNESCO World Heritage Site, the abandoned Silver Mountain Experience or the quarry home of the National Slate Museum to see authentic, inspiring living history.

 Let history do the driving

-Try seeing this amazing land from different angles aboard various forms of transport: the World Heritage Site of the Pontcysyllte Aqueduct and Canal is all about canals and boat rides under huge gorges, whereas the Narrow Gauge Steam Train tracks across the country – powered by historic engines and carriages – are a great way to see the countryside in style, often scaling mountains and allowing you to stop off wherever you please.
-National Museum Cardiff is both a wonderful venue and a place where objects move from dinosaurs to modern art.
-And St David’s Day, in March, is a shimmering celebration of a nation’s heritage.
+Try using various forms of transport to see this amazing land from different angles.
+Take a boat ride that provides breath taking views of the Pontcysyllte Aqueduct and Canal, a UNESCO World Heritage Site .
+The heritage railway tracks across the country – powered by historic engines and carriages – are a great way to see the countryside in style, often scaling mountains and allowing you to stop off wherever you please.